Peptide Half-Life Chart: Complete Reference Guide for Researchers (2026)

 Reconstituted Stability Windows

 The reconstituted stability window is the practical shelf life of a peptide after it has been dissolved in bacteriostatic water, sterile saline, or another suitable diluent.
 Once reconstituted, peptides begin to experience hydrolytic and enzymatic degradation, even when refrigerated.
 Most research peptides retain acceptable potency for two to six weeks at 2–8 °C, with stabilized long-acting analogs at the upper end of that range and unmodified peptides at the lower end.
+Any complete peptide half-life chart should list these reconstituted stability windows alongside plasma half-life values, as both inform proper research protocol design.

 Bacteriostatic water containing 0.9% benzyl alcohol is generally preferred over plain sterile water because it suppresses microbial growth during multi-dose use.
 Researchers should always inspect reconstituted solutions for cloudiness, particulate formation, or color change before use, and discard any solution that appears degraded regardless of how recently it was prepared.
+For detailed reconstitution instructions, see our guide on how to reconstitute peptides and our article on bacteriostatic water.

 Understanding Research Dose Ranges

-The dose ranges shown in the chart reflect commonly reported laboratory research values and are not clinical recommendations.
+The dose ranges shown in the peptide half-life chart reflect commonly reported laboratory research values and are not clinical recommendations.
 Dose ranges are often species- and model-dependent, with rodent studies using body-weight-normalized doses (mcg/kg or mg/kg) that may be substantially different from the fixed doses used in primate or pharmacokinetic models.
 When designing experiments, always consult primary literature for the specific model system in use and apply appropriate allometric scaling.

 Categories of Research Peptides